adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 stay in the good-books of a regulator.

 That's because these laws are a dodge around customary constitutional norms.
-These countries may have America's eagerness to tie government to the mast of the 1st Amendment.
+These countries may have America's eagerness to tie government to the First Amendment mast.
 But they can still boast free speech because citizens can't be muzzled at the mere say-so of some censor, their speech can only be limited by definite laws.
 That's why Germany's constitution names **general** laws (along with the protection of young persons and the right to personal honour) as the limits on free speech.

 Today's intermediated internet is far less protective of expression.
 Posts can quietly disappear or be down-ranked without the action ever being acknowledged,